istarter/ux-ui-notes/README.md

 UX (User Experience) refers to the overall experience of a person using a product, especially in terms of its functionality and ease of use.
 UI (User Interface), on the other hand, is specifically about the visual elements of a product—the colors, buttons, icons, and all visual touchpoints the end-user interacts with.

 **5. Walk me through your workflow.**
 I typically start with user research to understand the pain points and needs.
 Based on this, I create user personas and journey maps.
 I then sketch out wireframes, followed by prototyping.
-After testing the prototypes and iterating based on feedback, I work closely with developers during the implementation phase.
+After testing the prototypes and iterating based on feedback, I worked closely with developers during the implementation phase.

 **6. What kind of research methods do you use?**
 It depends on the project.
 I often use a combination of surveys, user interviews, A/B testing, and usability studies.
-I also employ analytics to study user behaviors and identify areas for improvement.
+I also employ analytics to study user behaviours and identify areas for improvement.

 **7. How do you respond to negative feedback?**
 I view negative feedback as an opportunity to learn and improve.
 It’s essential in UX to detach oneself from the product and remember it’s about the user’s experience.
 I usually ask for specifics and collaborate on finding the best solutions.